-- J. Ervin Waters, Rt.
-4, Box 358, San Angelo, Texas, July 15.-I preached at Temple (29th, St.), June 22, and at Ft.
+J. Ervin Waters, Rt.
+4, Box 358, San Angelo, Texas.
+July 15.-I preached at Temple (29th.
+St.), June 22, and at Ft.
 Worth (Warwick St.), June 29.
 I heard Bennie Cryer one night during his meeting at Midland (So Terrell St.).
 The Sulphur meeting was the best.
 The preaching was on a high plane.
 I preached twice at Wichita Falls (No. 6th), July 6, and at Dallas (Denley), July 9.
-I am now in a meeting at my old home congregation, firmly.
-My next work was a mission meeting at Upton, Chapel Grove, Lawrenceburg, Tenn., with overflow crowds and three baptisms to date.
+I am now in a meeting at my old home congregation, Chapel Grove, Lawrenceburg, Tenn., with overflow crowds and three baptisms to date.
 They come by the hundreds here.
 We have enjoyed the cooperation of preaching brethren James and Billy Orten, John L. Fisher, Ronnie Courter, and Paul Walker.
 Bro.
 Paul Walker's mother died last night.
-She was one of the best friends I ever had and, with the family, I feel a joying sweet fellowship with fine Christians.
-Three have great personal loss.
+She was one of the best friends I ever had and, with the family, I feel a great personal loss.
 As death decimates our numbers we who live must prepare for our own departure.
-I go zuma, Iowa, July 27-Aug.
-3; Conway, La., Aug.
-10-17; next to Early, Ala., and Lebanon, Mo.
+I go next to Early, Ala., and Lebanon, Mo.
 I plan to be at Beef Branch, near Joplin, Mo., Sept.
 9-17, and at Joplin, Sept.
+18-26.

-18-26. - J. Wayne McKamie, Route 1, McGregor, Tex., June 18.-We closed our meeting in Huntington, W. Va. on the 18th. of May with one baptized.
-We enjoyed working with these brethren again and had some enjoyable visits with preaching brethren Jim McKeand, Johnny and Montgomery, Ala. and in LaGrange, Ga. for the first time and it was good to be with Bro.
+J. Wayne McKamie, Route 1, McGregor, Tex., June 18.-We closed our meeting in Huntington, W. Va. on the 18th. of May with one baptized.
+We enjoyed working with these brethren again and had some enjoyable visits with preaching brethren Jim McKeand, Johnny

+Elmore and Bro.
+Covert.
+Next we preached in Napoleon and Montgomery, Ala. and in LaGrange, Ga. for the first time and it was good to be with Bro.
 Alton Bailey, Dallas Burdette and Bro.
 Miller in whose home we stayed.
 May 23, we began a meeting in Brookhaven, Miss.
 (New Pearlhaven) for the first time and enjoyed being there with all the brethren and with Bro.
 Lynwood Smith and Carlos Smith.
 I was called back home for the funeral of Bro.
 Carl Norris, my wife's Uncle, and appreciated very much Lynwood filling in for we while I was gone.
 One was baptized during this meeting.
 We are now in Abilene in a tent meeting and enjoying good crowds and have prospects of some obeying the gospel.
-We began here June 11th, and will close this Lord's Day.
+We began here June 11th. and will close this Lord's Day.